sarahhardy/NBA-2023/README.md

 WHERE cpi.country NOT LIKE 'USA'<br>
 	            &emsp;  AND p.is_active = 1<br>
 ;<br>
-Results: 26 <br>
+**Results:** 26 currently active players came to the NBA from a country other than the USA. <br>

-### Who are the currently active players came to the NBA from a country other than the USA and how long have they been playing?
+### Who are the currently active foreign players and how long have they been playing?
+Who has been playing for the longest?

 SELECT cpi.person_id,<br>
-   		&emsp cpi.display_first_last AS name,<br>
+   		&emsp; cpi.display_first_last AS name,<br>
    		&emsp; cpi.country,<br>
    		&emsp; cpi.from_year,<br>
    		&emsp; (cpi.to_year - cpi.from_year) AS nba_years,<br>